jameswritescode/rubyserv/README.md

 ## Installation

 ```
-$ bundle --deployment --without development
+$ bundle --path vendor --without development
 ```

-Currently SQLite is the only supported database.
-If you'd like to install RubyServ without SQLite support, use:
+Currently RubyServ has lightweight support for MySQL and SQLite.
+To install without a specific database, do:

 ```
-$ bundle install --deployment --without sqlite
+$ bundle install --path vendor --without <database_name>
 ```

+Where `<database_name>` is sqlite or mysql.

 ## Configuration